JosephHLee91/Ghosted/README.md

 ##### Our team will create:

-A job board site that allows employers and prospective employees to add, and search for job listings (full CRUD capabilities)
+A job application management site that allows users to register, add their applied jobs to a table, and view/update the status of their aggregated applications.

-This will include the following features:
+This will include the following features and users will be able to:

-- User registration

-  - Employer role
-  - "Job hunter" role
+- Register for site

-- Job Posting (full CRUD Capabilities)
+- Job application table CRUD Capabilities

-  - Employer role: Create/Edit/Delete job posting (jobs table)
-  - "Job hunter" role:
-    - Read access
-    - Save/"Apply" for a job (adds job to User-Applied-Jobs table)
+  - Add applied job to users table/database

-Site users will be able to....

-- Register for site as an employer or employee
-- Add, edit, or delete job postings (Employee role)
+  - Edit, and delete job from table/database
+  - Update job status (applied, interviewing, ghosted, declined, accepted) <--- dropdown on table

+- View charts for:

+  - Job metrics: Job Status
+  - Location: remote/onsite/hybrid

+- Upload and save resume to account

+- Aggregate of interview resources

+- Contact/Job Experience Satisfaction form

+Components:

+- Public Components:

+  - Home page
+    - Maybe some charting for sign up incentive
+  - About page
+  - Registration
+  - Log in

+- User Signed Up Components:

+  - Add Job
-- "Apply" for job postings ("Job Hunter" role)
+  - All user job listings
-  - Employees will be able to view the jobs they applied for/saved
+  - Contact/Satisfaction Form

-Learning goals....
+Learning goals...

 - TypeScript
-- Hosting
 - Tailwind
+- react-chart.js (x amount of responses, etc)

 - Tables:

-  - Jobs
   - User-Applied-Jobs
+    - Skills
+    - Status
+    - Location: remote/onsite/hybrid
+  - Users
-  - Employees
+    - Resume
+  - User satisfaction survey info
+  - Job resources table (with form)
-  - Employers
+  - Contact

 - Stretch goals:

   - Comments on job posting
+  - Hosting